 Consequences of Finishing a Basement Without a Permit

 Here are the consequences of finishing a basement without a permit:

 Fines by Local Building Department

-The major and most common consequence of not taking a permit is fines from your local building department.
+The major consequence of not obtaining a permit is fines imposed by your local building department.

 Thus, even if getting permits seems like a hassle, it is better to get one than to have your work demolished later.